 Cllr.
 Mark M.M.
 Marvey

 Cllr.
-Mark M. M. Marvey is Senior Legal Associate at Heritage Partners & Associates Inc. With extensive professional consultancy and law firm experiences gained from working in two practice areas (Government Regulation, Technology and Investment, and Corporate Finance and Intellectual property) for years, Cllr.
+Mark M. M. Marvey is a Partner at Heritage Partners & Associates Inc. With extensive professional consultancy and law firm experiences gained from working in two practice areas (Government Regulation, Technology and Investment, and Corporate Finance and Intellectual property) for years, Cllr.
 Marvey, a successful civil litigator is experienced in labor and other disputes management, tax advisory services, opinion drafting, litigation, legal research, public policy drafting-Infrastructure & PPPs; (NGO) operations, etc.

 As a Co-founder of NAYMOTE-Partners for Democratic Development, a local non-governmental organization that has been championing democracy promotion in Liberia since 2001, Cllr.
 Marvey brings an uncommon passion for the promotion of human and clients’ rights to law practice.
 Also following years of various public policy engagements, Cllr.
 Marvey has expertise in addressing risks of weak laws in the areas of economic governance-(investment, commerce, trade,) as well as, natural resources/land management.